phenax/react-is-a-programming-language/README.md

 Note: `Add` component also doubles as a natural number node to number converter.

+> Sort of cheating here by using dom nodes so anyone knows of a way to do arithmetics without the dom, please let me know!

 #### EvaluateAll
 Just `CallElement` for each react element in the array.
 Essentially `Promise.all` for react elements.